 - 1 cup parboiled rice

-- ½ cup urad dal, skinned whole or spilt/skinned or whole black lentils
+- ½ cup urad dal/black gram, skinned whole or skinned spilt

 - ¼ cup poha/flattened rice